 It is observed from Table-2 that among the total number of respondents, 43.3% of them agreed as their self-confidence has improved, 36.7% of them agreed as their importance in family has increased, 35% of them agreed as their family restrictions have reduced.
 It is also observed that 43.3% of respondents agreed as their financial thrift has improved, 36.7% of them agreed as their responsibility has improved, 40% of them agreed as their working time has increased, and 45% of respondents agreed as their physical health care has improved.
-Finally, 45% respondents agreed as their multitasking ability has improved, 46.7% of them agreed as their contribution has improved the financial status of family and 38.3% of them agreed as their social awareness has improved.
+Finally, 45% respondents agreed as their multitasking ability has improved, 46.7% of them agreed as their social awareness has improved.
 The result collectively indicates that among the total number of respondents, 62.6% of them have agreed (strongly agree & agree) as the women empowered through microfinance.